Labern/EVA-theme/README.md

 # Custom Eva Theme

+Goal: serve up an interesting EVA theme, and teach you to make your own.
+Thanks to the original [EVA](https://github.com/garyblocks/eva-zsh-theme) theme.

 ## Prerequisites:
 - Install ZSH and Oh My Zsh
 - Access your <code>~/.zshrc</code> file and find the <code>THEME=""</code> line